Convert Excel to PDF in Power Automate

 Get file content

-This action gets the file content of the specified file from the OneDrive folder.
+Choose Id to dynamically select the newly added files in the specified folder.
+This action gets the file content of the specified file from the OneDrive folder each time a new file is added.

-You can use any other connector to get files from your system.
+You can use other connectors to get files from your system, depending on which one you use to store files.

 Create connection in Power Automate flow